Aemilus/Fundamentals_of_JAVA_Programming/src/me/academy/javaprogrammer/week12/exercise01/readme.md

 Exercise01
-- Build a simple GUI application which allows inserting and deleting persons detail records into a database similar to an agenda.
+- Build a simple GUI application which allows inserting and deleting persons detail records into a database similar to an contacts.

 Requirements
   - `agenda_db`database will have a `person_t` table with bellow structure